 Word of Mouth

 Here’s an underutilized tactic.
 Talk to people.
-Obviously, if you have contacts in Montreal, then you should see if they know about any potential jobs.
+Obviously, if you have contacts in Quebec, then you should see if they know about any potential jobs.
 But even if you don’t have any contacts in Montreal, reach out to people in Vancouver.
 Maybe they know people in Montreal, who knows.

 Full Checklist for Moving From Vancouver to Montreal